All Episodes

 So we don't have enough blood, period, and we don't have enough people who've had COVID-19 who are well enough to donate blood.

-But if you've spin through it, we need your plasma because your antibodies you made are valuable.
+But if you've been through it, we need your plasma because your antibodies you made are valuable.

-Now there's a company, uh you know, this Ian Lipkin I mentioned earlier, the virus hunter, the famous guy, he was actually the medical consultant on contagion.
+Now, there's a company, you know, this Ian Lipkin I mentioned earlier, the virus hunter, the famous guy, he was actually the medical consultant on contagion.

-He and sort of it's sort of based on what he does in his for his life.
+And it's sort of based on what he does for his life.

-So he uh was you know, has he's one of the big supporters of uh uh convalescent plasma, the use of antibodies.
+So he's one of the big supporters of convalescent plasma, the use of antibodies.

-One of his collaborators, I guess in the movie, I just was reading it about it today, and I'm waiting to hear back from him, it develops some antibodies that were it they're based already made.
+One of his collaborators, I guess in the movie, I just reading about it today, and I'm waiting to hear back from him, develops some antibodies that are already made.

-So they were looking at this for SARS back in 2002, three, and then they've looked at all these antibodies and some of them cross reacted, good work for the COVID nineteen virus.
+So they were looking at this for SARS back in 2003, and then they've looked at all these antibodies, and some of them cross-reacted good work for the COVID-19 virus.

 So here's the idea.

-Instead of having to get somebody to donate their plasma to you, you can actually take antibodies pre made in a test in a vial, right, and inject them into a patient Like the one you mentioned earlier, who's a day away from intubation.
+Instead of having to get somebody to donate their plasma to you, you can actually take antibodies pre-made in a vial, right, and inject them into a patient, like the one you mentioned earlier who's a day away from intubation.

-I I mean you just love figuring it out.
+I mean, you just love figuring it out.

-I mean, it's your passion, and you it's infectious.
+I mean, it's your passion, and it's infectious.

-Um they talked about without mitigation, w without the travel ban, the quarantine.
+They talked about without mitigation, without the travel ban, the quarantine, we could have had well over 2 million deaths.

 He's been around working for six presidents.

-He's saved uh uh incalculable number of lives over the course of his career.
+He's saved an incalculable number of lives over the course of his career.

-This is what he deals with AIDS and pandemics and you know, but even on the 26th of January.
+This is what he deals with, AIDS and pandemics.

 He was getting more concerned the 27th and 28th when I interviewed him.